Ms Melissa Rogerson

 - Human-Computer Interaction (Evaluation, games, boardgames, leisure, play)

-Melissa Rogerson is a Senior Tutor in the School of Computing and Information Systems.
+Melissa Rogerson is an Associate Lecturer in the School of Computing and Information Systems.
 Her PhD research was on the hobbyist experience of modern boardgames.
 It examined what players value about boardgames and boardgame play, as well as how they use the game and its components during play.
 Her research has been published at Game Studies conferences, in Games and Culture, and at the CHI conference in Human-Computer Interaction.
 Melissa brings many years of industry experience, most recently in online services, information design, and usability evaluation, to teaching subjects in Human-Computer Interaction and Information Systems.
+Her current research examines hybrid boardgames which combine physical pieces with digital elements.

 - Rogerson, MJ.; Gibbs, MR.; Smith, W. Cooperating to compete: The mutuality of cooperation and competition in boardgame play.
 Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems - CHI '18.
 Association for Computing Machinery (ACM).
 2018, Vol. 2018-April.
 DOI: 10.1145/3173574.3173767